Xunnamius/black-flag-extensions/README.md

 }
 ```

-This configuration will trigger a check to ensure that `-y` is given whenever
+This configuration will trigger a check to ensure that `‑y` is given whenever
-`-x` is given.
+`‑x` is given.

 `requires` also supports checks against the parsed _values_ of arguments in
 addition to the mere argument existence checks demonstrated above.
 For example: